 Some would think a driver’s license suspension would be a more challenging collection method for the state agency than issuing a wage garnishment.
 However, suspending a license is a much easier and faster collection method than filing a wage garnishment.
 Additionally, a garnishment or a tax lien can be fought and overturned.
 Most taxpayers will be more affected by a driver license or a professional license suspension than by having a tax lien placed on their property or by a wage garnishment.

 In many cases, this collection method practiced by the state will pressure taxpayers to take necessary actions to resolve their back taxes in a timely matter.
 It also prompts a taxpayer to call and communicate with the state agencies and come up with a repayment or a resolution plan.

 In addition to a driver’s license suspension, some taxpayers may find themselves facing a suspension of their professional license.
 Though these cases are rare, those who have large amounts of outstanding back tax liability could get their professional license suspended, leaving them no opportunity to work.

-Even after having a driver’s or a professional license suspended, there is still hope for those who are willing to take care of their tax liability.
-An affordable repayment plan, an offer in compromise, or a settlement program are possible options available that can help to resolve tax liability and get a license reinstated.
+Even after having a driver or a professional license suspended, there is still hope for those who are willing to take care of their tax liability.
+An affordable repayment plan, an offer in compromise or a settlement program are possible options available that can help to resolve tax liability and get a license reinstated.
 If the entire process of settling a tax liability is overwhelming or too confusing, it is good to be reminded that help is available.
-Seek the assistance of a tax relief company that has success in reducing and resolving unpaid tax liability as well as the expertise and good track record of reinstating suspended licenses.
+Seek the assistance of a tax professional who has success in reducing and resolving unpaid tax liability as well as the expertise and good track record of reinstating suspended licenses.